kethia123/alx-low_level_programming/0x10-variadic_functions/README.md

-This is the tenth directory.
+This directory is about functions